 Mentone Welcomes Fall with Colorfest

-On Saturday morning, gates open at 9 a.m. to a display of handmade arts and crafts from approximately 90 talented artists and craftsmen.
-Vendors will be along North Cool Street on Mentone’s western brow, as well as at the site of the old Mentone Springs Hotel.
+On Saturday morning, gates open at 9 a.m. to a display of handmade arts and crafts from approximately 75 talented artists and craftsmen.
+Vendors will be along North Cool Street on Mentone’s western brow.
+Festival parking will be available at designated lots for a fee of $5 per vehicle.

 While the annual event focuses on the artisans and their handmade works of art, live music will keep festivalgoers dancing and entertained throughout the weekend.
 The following schedule is subject to change.

-Festivalgoers can also take part in the huge scavenger hunt throughout the town to win prizes, support local farmers at the Mentone Farmers Market at Town Square and enjoy a stroll through Scarecrow Holler and admire all of the creatively-crafted scarecrows (located between North Cool Street and the hotel site).
+Festivalgoers can also take part in the huge scavenger hunt throughout the town to win prizes, support local farmers at the Mentone Farmers Market at Town Square and enjoy a stroll through Scarecrow Hollow and admire all of the creatively-crafted scarecrows at Mason Park (next to Town Hall).

 Festival hours are 9 a.m. to 5 p.m. on Saturday and 9 a.m. to 4 p.m. on Sunday.
 Brow Park is located off of Alabama Highway 117, north at the caution light in Mentone.
 Admission is free and all activities are held rain or shine.
 For more information, visit the festival website.

-In addition, festivalgoers can enjoy the brilliant colors of the changing riverbanks with a scenic pontoon boat ride on Little River.
+In addition, festivalgoers can enjoy the brilliant colors of the changing riverbanks with a scenic pontoon boat cruise on Little River.
 The boat will leave from DeSoto Falls about every 45 minutes and travel up river before returning.
 Each ride costs $15 and should last around 30 minutes.
-Hours of operation are Friday, October 20th from 1 p.m. to dusk, Saturday, October 21st from 10 a.m. to dusk and Sunday, October 22nd from 11 a.m. to 4 p.m.
-(All dates and times are weather permitting.)
-Kayak and canoe rentals are also available with launch times at 10 a.m. and 1 p.m.
-Cost is $30 for a three hour rental of a kayak and $45 for a three hour rental of a tandem kayak or canoe.
+Kayak and canoe rentals are also available with various launch times throughout each day.

 For information on Colorfest accommodations, visit our lodging page.